 Mango float could be the easiest, delicious no-bake dessert you could ever make.
-Only needs 4 ingredients too!
-It is a favorite Filipino ‘icebox cake’ that is a big hit during the holiday seasons or any other special occasions.
+It only needs 4 ingredients too!
+It is a favorite Filipino ‘icebox cake’ that is a big hit during the holiday seasons or any other special occasion.

 Mango Float Easy Recipe

 - Chill the all-purpose cream in the freezer for 20-30 minutes or in the fridge overnight.